 List of methods

-Get a list of indexes with their associated metadata.
+Get a list of indices with their associated metadata.

 Delete an index and all its settings, including links to its replicas.